SteinschneiderLab/lab-manual/resources/get-started-with-coding.md

 ## Getting started in R with virtual environments

 You can also use Anaconda for environment management in R, following these instructions [here](https://docs.anaconda.com/navigator/tutorials/create-r-environment/) to install R, RStudio, and R packages through Anaconda.
-However, you may have to reinstall RStudio and R for every environment you create, which is very memory heavy, and so you may choose to work out of the base environment.
+However, you may have to reinstall RStudio and R for every environment you create, which is very memory heavy, and so you may choose to work out of only a few environments across projects.

 Alternatively, there are other tools in R to create project environments without Anaconda.
 For example, see [here](https://posit.co/blog/renv-project-environments-for-r/).